 The Truth About Crohn's Disease: Dispelling the Myths

 Most people today have heard of Crohn's disease.
-Perhaps they have it themselves, or they know someone who does; and yet, this condition can be very difficult to diagnose.
+Perhaps they have it themselves, or they know someone who does; and yet, this condition is still very difficult to diagnose.
 Twenty years ago, it was almost impossible.
-That's when I was first diagnosed, and by that time I had been living with the disease for over 6 years.
-In fact, ask almost anyone who was diagnosed back then, and we all have the same story.
+That's when I was first diagnosed, and at that time, I had been living with the disease for over 6 years.

 There is no known cause or cure for Crohn's disease.

-Myth #2 — Wheat, Junk Food, Etc., Will Worsen Symptoms
+Myth #2 — Wheat and Junk Food Will Worsen Symptoms

-The point is Crohn's disease affects everyone differently as does the foods they eat.
-Each person must learn for themselves what foods bother them the most and then stay away from them.
+Crohn's disease affects everyone differently, as do the foods they eat.
+You should be vigilant of what foods bother you the most and avoid them.
 There are no set rules for what you should and shouldn't eat.

 Myth #3 — You Don't Look Sick, So You Must Be Fine

 The Pain of Crohn's Isn't Outwardly Visible